Yandex Cloud

 • Creating an alert

-Alerting allows you to track the changes in metrics and send notifications when indicators reach critical values.
-The changes in metrics are tracked with the help of requests sent from time to time, called alerts.
-When threshold values are reached, the system sends a notification via the specified communication channel.
-For example, by email or messenger.
+Alerting allows you to monitor changes in metrics and notifies you when they hit critical levels using periodic queries known as alerts.
+When metrics reach threshold values, the system sends a notification via the specified communication channel, e.g., by email or messenger.

-Smart Web Security offers these inbound request rate metrics:
+Smart Web Security offers these incoming request rate metrics:

-• load_balancer.smart_web_security.arl_requests_per_second: Number of requests to the protected resource per second processed by Advanced Rate Limiter.
+• load_balancer.smart_web_security.arl_requests_per_second: Number of requests sent to the protected resource per second, processed by Advanced Rate Limiter.

 You can configure alerts for metrics reaching the specified rate thresholds.
-You can also use labels to calculate metrics by individual events.
+You can also use labels to track metrics by individual events.

 To configure alerting: